RMdS-GitHub/RMdS-GitHub.github.io/README.md

 # rmds-github.github.io

-A webpage tribute a out the Nasa Voyaher Project.
+A webpage tribute for the Nasa Voyager Project.
-This as a project for FreeCodeCamp.
+This was a project for FreeCodeCamp.